clarenceb/dotnetcore-sqldb-osm/Demo.md

 OSM has Egress disabled by default so the app can't access Azure SQL DB.
 Rather then enable egress globally, you can enable egress on a case-by-case basis.

-To fix thie egress error you can grant the `todo` app egress access to Azure SQL DB:
+To fix this egress error you can grant the `todo` app egress access to Azure SQL DB:

 ```sh
 kubectl apply -f Kubernetes/todoapp.egresspolicy.yaml